-In the late 1960s, America was in a state of disturbance.
-The Civil Rights Movement was operating at full capacity, and participants were fighting for equality across all walks of life.
-This included the right to fair housing.
-On April 11, 1968, President Lyndon Johnson signed the Fair Housing Act into law.
-This act prohibited discrimination in housing based on race, color, religion, sex, or national origin.
-It was a decisive victory overall for the Civil Rights Movement, and the situation evolved the face of American living forever.
-In this article, we will take a closer look at the history of the Fair Housing Act and its effects on American renters.
+During the final years of the 1960s, America was in a state of upheaval.
+The Civil Rights Movement was underway, and everyone was fighting for equality across all walks of life.
+Included in this was the entitlement to fair accommodation.
+The Fair Housing Act was signed into law by President Lyndon Johnson on April 11, 1968.
+This rule prohibited discrimination in housing based on race, color, religion, sex, or national origin.
+It was a massive victory for the Civil Rights Movement and transformed every aspect of American living permanently.
+This article will talk about the history of the Fair Housing Act and its influence on American renters.

 Civil Rights and Fair Housing

-Because the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would forbid it in a direct manner housing discrimination.
+Accepting that the federal government had an obligation to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan suggested an act that would completely prohibit housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was declared into law by President Lyndon Johnson on the same day.

 The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
-Moreover, it produced the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which works to eliminate housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+Moreover, it developed the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to combat housing discrimination, foster financial opportunity, and cultivate inclusive, varied communities.
+The act’s implementation is another duty of FHEO.

 The Impact of Fair Housing

-The effects of Fair Housing Act have long-lasting and far-reaching effects.
-It opened up previously segregated neighborhoods to minorities.
-Moreover, it streamlined conditions for families of all income levels to find safe and affordable housing.
-The act has been generally credited for reducing poverty and improving educational outcomes for children living in low-income households.
+The Fair Housing Act‘s influence was extensive and immediate.
+It opened formerly segregated neighborhoods to sectors and made it easier for families of all income levels to locate safe and affordable housing.
+The law has been acknowledged for reducing poverty and improving educational outcomes for children living in low-income households.

-The Fair Housing Act has been amended several times since it was first passed.
-The most recent amendment, passed in 1988, expanded the definition of “family” to include unmarried couples and people with disabilities.
-It also strengthened the enforcement provisions of the act.
+Since its initial passing, the Fair Housing Act has experienced numerous amendments.
+The most recent amendment, passed in 1988, developed the definition of “family” to encompass unmarried partners and persons with disabilities and strengthened the act’s enforcement provisions.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most important pieces of legislation in American history.
-It has contributed to the birth of a more equal and just society by guaranteeing everyone has access to safe and affordable housing.
-If you’re a renter in the United States, you should be aware of your rights under the Fair Housing Act.
-Some of the rights the Fair Housing Act protects include:
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+Since it has made safe and affordable housing accessible for all, it has contributed to the creation of a more equal and just society.
+If you’re a renter in the United States, it’s critical to know your rights under the Fair Housing Act.
+The following are some of the rights the Fair Housing Act protects:

 - The right to choose a housing option without discrimination